DaTitanium/Pomie-Open-Membership-Undepresso/readme.md

 ### 7. Enjoy pomu's cuteness without being distracted by empty boxes!

 ## Additional info

 - This extension should run automatically in videos of pomu's channel and not do anything in other videos
-- Might need to refresh the video page after installing the extension
+- Because of the way youtube loads everything asynchronously, you might need to refresh the page for every pomu video you want to watch
-- I think videos played from autoplay is broken, just refresh again if this happens